Cranberry juice: United States

 For many US markets, cranberry juice from concentrate is a blended mixture of cranberry juice or cranberry juice concentrate, water, sweeteners, and vitamin C (as ascorbic acid).
 The cranberry juice or concentrate in the mixture must be produced from clean, sound, mature, well-colored, and washed, fresh or frozen cranberries (Vaccinium macrocarpon).
 One or more of the following sweetening ingredients may be added: sucrose, liquid sugar, invert sugar syrup, or high-fructose corn syrup (40% or greater).
-The use of food additives (color, flavours, or acids) into cranberry juice depends on the percentage of cranberry juice or concentrate by volume.
+The use of food additives (color, flavors, or acids) into cranberry juice depends on the percentage of cranberry juice or concentrate by volume.
 Cranberry juice mixtures with 25% or 27% contain none of the mentioned additives, except for ascorbic acid.
 Cranberry juice mixtures with 22% contain no added color or flavors, but citric acid may be added.
 Cranberry juice mixtures with 20% may contain color, flavors, and citric acid.
 The finished cranberry juice from concentrate product should yield a minimum of one part cranberry juice concentrate to three parts water with a minimum brix level of 12°.
 Additionally, each cranberry juice product should be fortified with vitamin C, with each serving size delivering not less than 100% of the current US Reference Daily Intake.
 The minimum titratable acidity of the cranberry juice product must be 1.67% wt/wt, measured as citric acid.